 At some point you look down at your incoming call and think ” Gee I’m not feeling up to getting dragged down for no reason” and not answer.

-If your unhappy, change.
+If you are unhappy, change.
 If you can’t change the circumstances change your attitude and develop better coping skills.

 We are the only ones that can choose to make happiness for ourselves.